exercism/problem-specifications/CONTRIBUTING.md

 $ exercism fetch <track_id> <slug>
 ```

-Go ahead submit the reference solution that you wrote when creating the problem.
+Go ahead and submit the reference solution that you wrote when creating the problem.
 Remember to archive it if you don't want other people to comment on it.

 ## Implementing a Completely New Exercise